nielsvm/acquia_purge/INSTALL.md

 ║                          ║       ║ from detected domains.                    ║
 ║                          ║       ║ $conf['acquia_purge_stripports'] = [80];  ║
 ║                          ║       ║                                           ║
-║ acquia_purge_cron        ║ FALSE ║ Once enabled, this will process queue     ║
+║ acquia_purge_cron        ║ TRUE  ║ Once disabled, queue items will no longer ║
-║                          ║       ║ items during cron.
-The client side AJAX   ║
+║                          ║       ║ be processed during cron.
+Other processors║
-║                          ║       ║ processor cannot be disabled, but it will ║
+║                          ║       ║ like AJAX, will have to run more to keep  ║
-║                          ║       ║ run less, especially combined with late   ║
+║                          ║       ║ up with the queue.                        ║
-║                          ║       ║ runtime processing enabled.               ║
-║                          ║       ║ $conf['acquia_purge_cron'] = TRUE;        ║
+║                          ║       ║ $conf['acquia_purge_cron'] = FALSE;       ║
 ║                          ║       ║                                           ║
 ║ acquia_purge_lateruntime ║ FALSE ║ When enabled, processing of the queue will║
 ║                          ║       ║ start during the same request items got   ║